 graduate students who exemplify the highest standards of scholarship focused on aging.

-and physical activity among older adults who have had knee replacement surgery.
+activity among older adults who have had knee replacement surgery.

 Congratulations Katherine DeVivo